 A number of our professional development programmes are also modules from our award-bearing MSc courses.
 These programmes give delegates the option to gain credits.
-Registering for the accredited short course and successfully passing the associated assessment* will gain you Cranfield credit points, which you could then apply to transfer towards a Postgraduate award.
-Alternatively, by registering for the non-accredited short course you will not qualify for Cranfield credits but will gain a certificate of attendance.
-If you would like to discuss the option of taking credit further, please contact us firstname.lastname@example.org or email@example.com for the Shrivenham site.
+Registering for the accredited short course and successfully passing the associated assessment* will gain you Cranfield credit points, which you could then apply to transfer towards a postgraduate award.
+Alternatively, by registering for the non-accredited short course, you will not qualify for Cranfield credits but will gain a certificate of attendance.
+If you would like to discuss the option of taking credit further, please contact firstname.lastname@example.org or, for our Shrivenham site, email@example.com.

 *The assessment may be an assignment or it could be a formal examination.
 Not all examinations are taken during the course and may mean returning to Cranfield University at a later date.

 For some programmes, it is recommended that delegates stay on campus, although this is not compulsory.
 Where this is the case, an accommodation package is offered on the individual programme page.
 Should you wish to book this package, please indicate this on your application form.